-- Other duties as assigned.
+- Other duties as assigned

-To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
-The requirements listed below are representative of the knowledge, skill, and/or ability required.
+An individual must be able to perform each essential duty satisfactorily.
+The requirements below represent the required knowledge, skill, and/or ability.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.